Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Metastatic lacrimal gland tumors: Many cancers can metastasize, or spread, to the lacrimal gland.
 Patients with metastatic tumors receive personalized care that may include chemotherapy, targeted therapy, radiation therapy and laser therapy.

 Squamous cell carcinoma: As with squamous cell carcinomas in other locations, surgery is the main treatment.
 Radiation therapy, specifically proton therapy, is used after surgery to decrease the likelihood of recurrence.
 Usually it is to preserve the eye, though in some cases it may have to be removed, depending on the extent of disease.

 Transitional cell carcinoma: This is a cancer of the lacrimal sac.
 Symptoms may include excessive tearing, bloody tears, frequent nosebleeds or a mass in the inner bottom corner of the orbit.
-Treatment for transitional cell carcinoma of the lacrimal sac includes surgery, followed by radiation therapy and proton therapy.
+Treatment for transitional cell carcinoma of the lacrimal sac includes surgery, followed by radiation therapy or proton therapy.

 What are eye cancer's risk factors?

-- Light skin and/or blue eyes
+- Having light skin and/or blue eyes

 - Exposure to sun or tanning salons may increase risk of carcinomas or melanomas on your eyelid.